 One way to ensure that any settings that could potentially cause micro stuttering are eliminated is to reset all the BIOS settings back to optimized defaults.

-Before you do this, make sure that you have noted down your boot drive settings and any other configuration settings for all your drives.
+Before you do this, ensure you have noted your boot drive settings and other configuration settings for all your drives.

-Once you have reset the BIOS settings, go back to the boot drive settings and restore them the way you had it before.
+Once you have reset the BIOS settings, please return to the boot drive settings and restore them as before.

 Any adjustments to your RAM or CPU should be reset back to default, reducing the chances of instabilities and micro stuttering.